lenuel/Wine-Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thank @zackthoutt from Kaggle for scrapping the data from WineEnthusiast in November 2017.
+Thanks @zackthoutt from Kaggle for scrapping the data from WineEnthusiast in November 2017.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/zynicide/wine-reviews).
 Otherwise, feel free to use the code here as you would like!